Meet the Mentors

 Chair of the Board

-I am a senior in Mechanical Engineering, also pursuing a minor in Electrical Engineering.
+I graduated in May 2021 with a degree in Mechanical Engineering (ME) and now I'm pursuing my Master's in ME.
 I've been a Makerspace mentor since the fall of 2017.
-Being Chair of the Board for the Makerspace, I've come to know every piece of equipment like the back of hand.
+I've come to know every piece of equipment like the back of hand.
 I love to customize things or recreate my own versions, and the Makerspace is the best place for it.
 Come for a visit and learn about what you can do here.

 Peyton Oakes '21 (PAUL)